nerdpressteam/hubbub-test-save-this-filters/readme.md

-# Hubbub Test: Save This Actions and Filters
+# Hubbub: Test Save This Actions and Filters

 A sample WordPress plugin that adds example actions and filters for Hubbub's Save This feature.
+The Hubbub team uses this plugin to test Hubbub Pro.
+See the List of Actions and List of Filters below for a full list of what is currently supported.

 ## Requirements